Log-concave Density Estimation with Independent Components

 From samples $Y^{(1)}, \dots, Y^{(M)} \overset{\mathrm{iid}}{\sim} p$, one can compute the empirical covariance matrix

 which is symmetric and positive semi-definite.
 Diagonalizing it yields the PCA-based estimate of $\eigmat$.

 \begin{definition}[PCA-based estimate of $\eigmat$] Let $Y^{(1)}, \dots, Y^{(M)} \overset{\mathrm{iid}}{\sim}p$, and $\hat{\VarX}$ defined as in (\ref{eq: sample-VarX}).
 Denote by $\hat{w}_1, \dots, \hat{w}_d$ a set of orthonormal eigenvectors of $\hat{\VarX}$.
 Then, the estimate $\hat{\eigmat}$ is defined to be the orthogonal matrix whose rows are $\hat{w}_1, \dots, \hat{w}_d$. \end{definition} \begin{remark} Note that $\hat{\eigmat}$ above is defined only up to permutations and sign-flips of the rows.
-This is consistent, nevertheless, with our earlier discussion on the invariance of the model with respect to these transformations. \end{remark} By the concentration of $\hat{\VarX}$ about $\VarX$, and the Davis-Kahan theorem \cite{vershynin2018high}, the $\hat{w}_i$'s can be shown to be good estimates of $w_i$, provided $\delta$ is not too small (see \cref{res: estimating W by PCA}).
+This is consistent, nevertheless, with our earlier discussion on the invariance of the model with respect to these transformations. \end{remark} By the concentration of $\hat{\VarX}$ about $\VarX$, and the Davis-Kahan theorem~{\cite{yuUsefulVariantDavis2015}}, the $\hat{w}_i$'s can be shown to be good estimates of $w_i$, provided $\delta$ is not too small (see \Cref{res: estimating W by PCA}).

 Now consider the situation where the eigenvalues of $\VarX$ are poorly separated, or possibly degenerate.
 PCA may fail to recover the independent directions in this case.
 Consider, for example, the extreme case of an isotropic uniform distribution on a cube in $\bR^d$ with $\VarX = \mathbf{I}$.
-Here, any $w \in S^{d-1}$ is an eigenvector of $\VarX$, whereas the independent directions are only the $d$ axes of the cube. {When $\VarX$ has such degenerate eigenvalues, one needs to use higher moments to infer the unmixing matrix $\eigmat$.
-An effective method with a polynomial sample complexity is Fourier-PCA \cite{fourier_pca}, which requires the following assumptions on $Z=\eigmat X$.}
+Here, any $w \in \mathbb{S}^{d-1}$ is an eigenvector of $\VarX$, whereas the independent directions are only the $d$ axes of the cube.
+When $\VarX$ has such degenerate eigenvalues, one needs to use higher moments to infer the unmixing matrix $\eigmat$, {which is the key principle behind ICA.}